Awelson/Blog/docs/Japanese Section 🗾/Unlocking Japanese/Chapter5.md

 </div>
 > Note.
 The emphasis on the agent diminishes as we descend the table

 While "see" can be used intransitively like in the sentence "I can't see without my glasses", there is no way that we can use "see" to fill in ?????.
-Intransitive verbs are separated into two categories based on whether or not they can fulfill this role.
+When a verb is used intransitively it can be separated into two categories based on whether or not they can fulfill this role.
 We say that "see" is unergative because it cannot fulfill this role while "turn" is unaccusative since it is able to.

-In Japanese, intransitive verbs in a verb pair are almost always unaccusative.
+In Japanese, intransitive verb pairs are almost always unaccusative.
 For example,「見える」and the intransitive "see" do not correspond with each other since one of them is unergative and the other is unaccusative.
 Thus,「見える」has no perfect English equivalent since there is no unaccusative "see".
 The closest we can get to an English equivalent is probably "to be visible".

 Here is the previous table in Japanese :